 The shortest redwood road trip is to the Golden Gate National Recreation area, less than a half hour from San Francisco.
 Here, you can take a leisurely and accessible hike through Muir Woods, one of the only virgin redwood groves that survived the Gold Rush.
 The main attraction for tree gawkers is the Avenue of the Giants, a 31-mile (50-kilometer) alternate route that parallels U.S. 101 through the heart of Humboldt Redwoods State Park, home to the largest remaining stand of virgin coastal redwoods.
 No road trip to the area is complete without driving through the famous "Drive Thru" redwood near Myers Flat.

 Serious redwood road trippers can keep traveling north to the Redwood National and State Parks, a cluster of four breathtaking redwood reserves near the Oregon border.
 There are dozens of trails in the area for anyone from amateur daytrippers to long-haul backpackers.

-For lots more tips and information on great American road trips, head over to the links on the next page.
+For lots more tips and information on great American road trips, head over to the links below.